Tori Roloff Says She's 'Hoping for a Boy' as She and Husband Zach Discuss Baby No. 3 in LPBW Clip

 Tori Roloff had early hopes of welcoming another little boy into her family.

-In an exclusive clip from Tuesday's episode of Little People, Big World, Tori and husband Zach Roloff — who welcomed their third baby Josiah Luke in April after the filming of the episode — discuss whether they think a baby boy or girl would be easier to add to their then family of four.
+In a new clip from Tuesday's episode of Little People, Big World, Tori and husband Zach Roloff — who welcomed their third baby Josiah Luke in April after the filming of the episode — discuss whether they think a baby boy or girl would be easier to add to their then family of four.

 "I'm hoping for a boy.
 But I'm preparing myself for a girl," says Tori, who was eight and a half months pregnant at the time of filming.
 The couple also shares son Jackson Kyle, 5, and daughter Lilah Ray, 2.